highcharts/connectors-morningstar/docs/connectors/morningstar/time-series/time-series.md

 ## How to use Time Series

+Use the `TimeSeriesConnector` to load time series data.

+In dashboards, this connector is called `MorningstarTimeSeries`

 You can fetch time series data of various kinds.
 Specify the securities and type to retrieve in the options along with a postman environment file for authentication, and other parameters such as `startDate`, `endDate`